 In the fall of 2008, Jens completed his requirement of Children’s Ministry Institute at CEF International Headquarters in Warrenton, Missouri and had served faithfully at camp for many years.

-In the fall of 2016, Jens moved from being the full-time Camp Director to being the Director of the North Country Ministries of CEF of NH.
+In the fall of 2016, Jens moved from being the full-time Camp Director to being the Director of the Northern NH Ministries of CEF of NH.
 In this area of the state, he will be promoting the ministry, overseeing Good News Clubs, training volunteer teachers, recruiting Summer Missionaries and Summer Interns for the 5-Day Club ministry and supporting local churches in their children’s ministries.

 The Beck family teaches a Good News Club during the fall and winter in their local elementary school and are also involved in their local church ministry.

 Over the years, the Becks have seen many changes.
 Each season has brought changes in camp staff, volunteers, and facility.
-Through all the changes, they have seen God’s sovereign hand at work in shaping the Camp Good News ministry and the lives it touches, and they continue to look forward to what God has in store for the next season and their new ministry in the North Country.
+Through all the changes, they have seen God’s sovereign hand at work in shaping the Camp Good News ministry and the lives it touches, and they continue to look forward to what God has in store for the next season and their new ministry in Northern New Hampshire.